Office of Medical Student Inclusion and Enrichment Programs (OMSIEP)

 - Creating educational programs that address the issues and experiences of cultural humility

 - Promoting the understanding the social, political, and economic determents of health through Speaker Bureaus, Cultural Celebrations, and student groups such as SNMA, APAMSA and Spectrum

 While at medical school, students benefit from peer support.
 Our Affinity groups are one way this support is given.
 These student led clubs reach particular groups of students and their allies at URSMD.
-Contact CACHED for inquiries about any of the following groups.
+Contact OMSIEP for inquiries about any of the following groups.